columbiadsl/TheaterStateMachine/ReadMe.md

-# RavenStateMachine
+# TheaterStateMachine
- Source code for Raven state machine Azure services
+ Source code for a state machine system to drive an immersive theater piece, using Azure cloud services.

 # Description
 This project contains the web service designed for an immersive theater piece The Raven, produced by the Columbia Digital Storytelling Lab in NYC in October, 2019.
 The service implements a state machine that controls the light and sound cues played by lanterns held by each audience member, in response to movements in and out of beacon zones.